 There was no need to attend a full day of presentations to know that OpenIO is on the right path.

-What makes OpenIO SDS unique is its flexibility, thanks to its extensive usage of indirections.
+What makes OpenIO unique is its flexibility, thanks to its extensive usage of indirections.
 This design trait has its roots in the choice, from day one, to avoid static placement algorithms (Chord, Ring, or Chrushmap).
 Instead, we use logic to load-balance the data when placing it, and a data structure to remember the locations.
-Thus, OpenIO SDS is able to efficiently manage various workloads in a single namespace, thanks to the enforcement of a feature-rich storage policy applied at the moment of each object’s creation.
+Thus, OpenIO is able to efficiently manage various workloads in a single namespace, thanks to the enforcement of a feature-rich storage policy applied at the moment of each object’s creation.

 As a result, it is easy to compose a platform and deploy storage tiers of different qualities, each suitable for a different workload, but all gathered in a single namespace.
 The maturity of extremely efficient technologies has reached a point that makes them affordable for OpenIO.
-It is a great opportunity for us to tune our perfect SDS into that thin software layer that will squeeze your flash arrays, even in the most demanding workloads!
+It is a great opportunity for us to tune our SDS into that thin software layer that will squeeze your flash arrays, even in the most demanding workloads!